 Bloom's Taxonomy divides educational objectives into three "domains:" Affective, Psychomotor, and Cognitive.

-Within each domain are different levels of learning, with higher levels considered more complex and closer to complete mastery of the
+Within each domain are different levels of learning, with higher levels considered more complex and closer to complete mastery of the subject matter.

 A goal of Bloom's Taxonomy is to motivate educators to focus on all three domains, creating a more holistic form of education.